 Or, I could just wear one of those silly hats that comes with a pony tail hanging down!

 Then we have the scarf option!
 And I remembered how Don and I wore matching scarves at Big Bend National Park to keep the swarming bugs off our heads.
 Hey, we can be twins, again.
 Don could either buy a wig with me, or we could get matching scarves.

 And here's one more idea!

-I may not look sexy, but they make me giddy and happy!
+I of course did have hair, so I covered it up and put on the earrings, I made with her mom's coat buttons and wonderful hair-like tassels! may not look sexy, but they make me giddy and happy!
 Thanks, Lorie!!